maurana/Saython/README.md

   }
 }
 ```
-Fill in the connection string of the `connstr` key according to the database you are using
+Fill in the connection string of the `connstr` key according to the database you are using.

 Set connection on Startup in *Startup.cs*
 ```c#